-The effective tax rate was approximately 35.4 percent for the first six months of fiscal 2013 as compared to 36.7 percent for the first six months of fiscal 2012.
-In comparing the first six months of fiscal 2013 to the same period in fiscal 2012, changes in the effective tax rate were due to the net impact of the following items:
+The effective tax rate was approximately 28.9 percent for the first nine months of fiscal 2013 as compared to 34.7 percent for the first nine months of fiscal 2012.
+In comparing the first nine months of fiscal 2013 to the same period in fiscal 2012, changes in the effective tax rate were primarily due to the net impact of the following items:

-- An increase in the effective tax rate of approximately two percentage points as a result of a favorable adjustment in the first quarter of fiscal 2012 to the estimated benefit of the research and development tax credit. - A decrease in the annual estimated effective tax rate of approximately 2.5 percentage points as a result of the impact of non- deductible meals and entertainment and stock compensation expense on a higher projected income compared to similar level expenses on a lower projected income in fiscal 2012. - A decrease in the effective tax rate of approximately 0.5 percentage points due to the impact of lower state income taxes as a result of an increase in the amount of foreign income not subject to state income taxes. - · A decrease in the tax rate due to approximately 1.2 percentage points decrease in tax rates due to an international tax change. - Various other items, which have a greater impact on the effective rate due to higher income before taxes but which are not material to the overall effective tax rate.
+- A decrease in the annual estimated effective tax rate of approximately 2.7 percentage points as a result of the impact of non- deductible meals and entertainment costs and stock compensation expense on a higher projected income compared to similar level expenses on a lower projected income in fiscal 2012. - A decrease in the effective tax rate of approximately 1.2 percentage points due to an international tax change. - A combined decrease in the annual estimated effective tax rate and current effective tax rate of approximately 1.4 percentage points due to the reinstated research and development tax credit, which was not in effect for three months near the end of fiscal 2012.

-We operate within multiple taxing jurisdictions, both domestic and international, and are subject to audits in these jurisdictions.
+We operate within multiple taxing jurisdictions, both domestic and international, and we are subject to audits in these jurisdictions.
 These audits can involve complex issues, including challenges regarding the timing and amount of deductions and the allocation of income amounts to various tax jurisdictions.
-At any one time, multiple tax years are subject to audit by various tax authorities because different taxing jurisdictions have different statute of limitations.
-The United States Internal Revenue Service (IRS) is currently in the process of examining our U.S. federal tax returns for fiscal years 2009 and 2010.
-The Chinese tax authorities recently completed an audit of tax returns for calendar years prior to 2012 in connection with a transfer of location of our business address in China.
+At any one time, multiple tax years are subject to audit by various tax authorities because different taxing jurisdictions have different statutes of limitations.
+During the third quarter of fiscal 2013, the United States Internal Revenue Service (IRS) completed and approved the examination of our U.S. federal tax returns for fiscal years 2009 and 2010.
+The Chinese tax authorities recently completed an audit of our tax returns for calendar years prior to 2012 in connection with a transfer of location of our business address in China.